malachi-iot/estdlib/src/estd/internal/raw/README.md

 We need this for a small number of internal support headers which themselves are called by platform discovery and thus can't call the main estd/xxx.h since it would #pragma filter it away

+## TODO: Consider `#include "platform.h"` in each

+So that tooltips etc resolve more.  #pragmas will keep it safe